Widows with no identity

 Varanasi, India

 For centuries, many Hindus from various parts of India have travelled to the sacred city of Varanasi, or Kashi as it was called in ancient times, to spend the last moments of their lives there, believing that dying here will bring them moksha, the liberation from the cycle of reincarnation.
+For some, however, waiting can be cruel because it corresponds to years and years of an inhuman existence.

 This happens to thousands of widows who reached Varanasi many years ago to find liberation and are still looking for it.
 Most Hindu widows, the most impoverished of the poor, arrive in the holy city very young: they are forced to marry when they are still children to men who are much older than they are.
 That is why after only a few years of marriage, they find themselves without husbands and with the worst of fates before them.